The Snow Queen

 "You do?" said Gerda.

-"We were sitting in our nest and our friends were flying over us," said the first dove.
-"When that evil Snow Queen passed by, she turned and breathed on our friends.”
-The dove could not finish, and the other one said, “Only we lived after that!”
+"We were flying to see our friends, who were sitting in their nest," said the first dove.
+"When the evil Snow Queen passed by, she turned and breathed on our friends.”
+The dove could not finish, and the other one said, “Only we survived!”

 “How terrible!
 I am so sorry for you,” said Gerda.
 “But you saw my dear Kai?
 Where was the sleigh headed?”

-“Most likely the Snow Queen was going to her palace in Lapland,” said the first dove.
-“Where there is snow and ice all year long.”
+“It was headed in the direction of the Snow Queen's palace in Lapland,” said the first dove, “where there's snow and ice all year long.”

 “How will I ever find this place - Lapland?” said Gerda.

-Then the reindeer, who was roped to a post, spoke up.
-“I know all about Lapland,” said the reindeer.
+The reindeer, who was roped to a post and hadn't said a word till now, spoke up.
+“I know about Lapland,” said the reindeer.
 “I was born there.”

 “How will I ever find this place - Lapland?" said Gerda.